 About Palliative and Supportive Care

-Our palliative care providers coordinate with the patient’s medical oncologist, advanced practice provider, and other providers so that the entire care team is aware of the patient’s needs and preferences.
+Our palliative and supportive care team coordinates with the patient’s medical oncologist, advanced practice provider, and other providers so that the entire care team is aware of the patient’s needs and preferences.
 Our care team works with patients to address all of their needs to includes physical, mental, emotional, social, and spiritual.

-Palliative and supportive care are not the same as hospice care or end of life care.
-Both palliative care and hospice aim to bring comfort for patients with serious illness, and both can be provided at end-of-life.
+Palliative and supportive care are not the same as hospice care or end-of-life care.
+Both palliative care and hospice aim to bring comfort for patients with serious illness and both can be provided at end-of-life.